etiennecollin/ift1227/README.md

 # IFT1227

-Homework completed as part of the IFT1227 course at Université de Montréal.
+Assignments completed as part of the IFT1227 course at Université de Montréal.